 With respect to these observations, the two scientists note that "two types of vulnerability have been identified relative to increasing sea ice: i) the direct physical impact of sea ice as a barrier for air-breathing foraging animals; and ii) the cascading effects of changes in marine productivity."

-Returning to land mammals, we complete our summary with reports of two studies that broach somewhat different aspects of the CO2-climate-mammal connection.
-In the first, which we discuss in our Editorial of 7 Aug 2002, we note that New Zealand scientists have demonstrated that condensed tannins, which are found in many pasture plants, can reduce methane emissions from grazing mammals such as sheep and cattle, and thereby reduce the global warming potential provided by this powerful greenhouse gas.
+Returning to land mammals, we encounter the reports of two studies that broach somewhat different aspects of the CO2-climate-mammal connection.
+In the first, which is discussed in our Editorial of 7 Aug 2002, we note that New Zealand scientists have demonstrated that condensed tannins, which are found in many pasture plants, can reduce methane emissions from grazing mammals such as sheep and cattle, and thereby reduce the global warming potential provided by this powerful greenhouse gas.
 So what are condensed tannins, and what do they have to do with atmospheric CO2?

 In light of these several observations, it can be appreciated that many mammals, both wild and domesticated the world over, may be participating in this important natural "program" for reducing methane emissions to the atmosphere.
 Could it be they are partially responsible for the reduction in the rate-of-rise of the atmosphere's methane concentration that has been observed over the past few decades (see Methane (Atmospheric Concentrations) in our Subject Index)?
 If so, we can expect to see more of the same as the air's CO2 content continues to climb; for the biosphere, it would seem, takes care of its own, as demonstrated by this unique negative feedback phenomenon that tempers greenhouse gas-induced global warming.